 The menstrual cycle starts on the day of ovulation, which is when an egg cell is released from one of the ovaries.
 Ovulation is accompanied by a spike in estrogen, which is used to trigger the ovaries into releasing the egg.
 Progesterone also spikes, signaling the lining of the uterus to thicken and prepare for implantation of a fertilized egg.
 Roughly two weeks after ovulation, this lining will shed away if the egg cell was not fertilized by a sperm.
 Levels of both hormones drop, leading to menstruation.

-The other stimulated follicles die because FSH levels drop gradually on the days preceding ovulation.
+The other stimulated follicles die in a process called atresia because FSH levels drop gradually on the days preceding ovulation.
 The dominant follicle becomes sensitive to FSH and can continue developing despite the drop in hormone levels.
 As a result, the egg count of each ovary decreased with each menstrual cycle.

 Follicle Development

-Egg cell development starts when around 30 follicles, originally microscopic, begin to grow.
+Egg cell development starts when around 30 ovarian follicles, originally microscopic, begin to grow.
 During this time, each follicle is insensitive to hormones.
-They steadily grow in size for the next three months, eventually becoming filled with fluid.
+They steadily grow in size for the next three months, eventually becoming fluid filled sacs.
 When they reach around a few centimeters in size, they develop to antral follicles.
 At this point, they become sensitive to FSH, and the next hormone surge spurs them to mature.

 Trends in Ovarian Reserve

 The ovarian reserve can answer the question of how many eggs does a woman have.
-The term ovarian reserve refers to the total number of eggs contained in the ovaries.
-Ovarian reserve starts to drop after birth, even before the woman reaches puberty, as some of the dormant follicles age and die.
-Adolescence triggers a faster drop in ovarian reserve, and the rate of depletion continues to accelerate until the woman reaches menopause.
+The term refers to the total number of eggs contained in the ovaries.
+It starts to drop after birth, even before the woman reaches puberty, as some of the dormant follicles age and die.
+Adolescence triggers a faster drop, and the rate of depletion continues to accelerate until the woman reaches menopause.

 Interestingly, the number of antral follicles produced per cycle decreases with age.
 For women near menopause, gynecologists can only detect around 10 antral follicles.
-However, ovarian reserve loss continues to drop as more and more cells expire.
+However, egg count continues to drop as more and more cells expire.

-Ovarian reserve correlates with fertility.
+Ovarian reserve correlates with fertility and age.
 As it drops, a woman becomes less fertile.
-Ovarian reserve also relates to age.
 Even before menopause, women start to lose potency as they reach their thirties.
 Many women become infertile once they reach their mid-forties.
-However, individual differences in ovarian reserve mean exceptions can occur, such as older women who can continue to bear children.
+However, individual differences mean exceptions can occur, such as older women who can continue to bear children.

 Measuring Ovarian Reserve

-You can estimate ovarian reserve by using two main types of approaches.
-The first approach measures hormone levels, while the other method directly counts the number of follicles in the ovaries.
+There are two main types of approaches to human ovarian reserve testing.
+The first approach measures hormone levels through a blood test, while the other method directly counts the number of follicles in the ovaries to determine egg quantity.

-You can try two hormones tests for measuring ovarian reserve.
-The first involves measuring levels of FSH in the blood during the first day of menstruation.
+You can try two hormones tests.
+The first involves measuring levels of FSH in the blood during the first day of menstruation, the release of which is stimulated by a different chemical, the gonadotropin releasing hormone.
 The first method is based on the interplay between the pituitary gland and the developing follicles.
 If there are fewer developing follicles, they signal the pituitary gland to produce more FSH to compensate.
-Hence, higher FSH levels can indicate a lower ovarian reserve.
+Higher FSH levels, and to a degree, luteinizing hormone (LH) can indicate fewer eggs.

-The other hormone test focuses on the amount of anti-mullerian hormone, or AMH, circulating in the blood.
-Follicles release AMH, so higher AMH levels mean that the ovarian reserve is higher.
+The other hormone test focuses on the amount of anti-mullerian hormone (AMH) circulating in the blood to determine total egg count.
+AMH is a protein hormone produced by specific follicle cells.
+Follicles release AMH, so higher AMH levels indicate more eggs.
 Unlike the FSH test, the AMH test is a direct measurement of ovarian reserve.
-The AMH test is also more sensitive so itis useful for early detection of any fertility problems.
+The AMH test is also more sensitive so it is useful for early detection of any fertility problems.

-The even more direct method of observing the follicles is using ultrasound.
-The gynecologist inserts a probe into the vagina directing it towards the ovaries, allowing the operator to count the number of antral follicles visually.
-Less developed follicles do not show up on the screen.
 The ultrasound test allows the physician to see the number of follicles that will respond to hormones during the next menstrual cycle.
-However, this test is subjective, as it relies on visual inspection.
+However, this test is subjective, as it relies on visual inspection to measure egg count.

 How Many Eggs Does a Woman Have FAQs